+Today’s Internet is a playground for hackers.
+From insecure communication links to inadequately guarded data in the cloud, vulnerabilities are everywhere.
+But if quantum physicists have their way, such weaknesses will soon go the way of the dodo.
 They want to build quantum networks sporting full-blown quantumness, where information is created, stored and moved around in ways that mirror the bizarre behavior of the quantum world—think of the metaphorical cats that can be both dead and alive or particles that can exert “spooky action at a distance.”
-Freed from many limitations of “classical” networks, these systems could provide a level of privacy, security and computational clout that is impossible to achieve with today’s internet.
+Freed from many limitations of “classical” networks, these systems could provide a level of privacy, security and computational clout that is impossible to achieve with today’s Internet.

-From defects in diamonds and crystals that help photons change color, to drones that serve as spooky network nodes, researchers are using a smorgasbord of exotic materials and techniques in this quantum quest.
+From defects in diamonds and crystals that help photons change color to drones that serve as spooky network nodes, researchers are using a smorgasbord of exotic materials and techniques in this quantum quest.
 The first stage, many say, would be a quantum network using standard optical fiber to connect at least three small quantum devices about 50 to 100 kilometers apart.

-In what Hanson calls the “low hanging fruit of quantum networks,” qubits are already being used for creating secret keys—random strings of 0s and 1s—that can then be used to encode classical information, an application called quantum key distribution (QKD).
+In what Hanson calls the “low-hanging fruit of quantum networks,” qubits are already being used for creating secret keys—random strings of 0s and 1s—that can then be used to encode classical information, an application called quantum key distribution (QKD).

 QKD involves one party, say Alice, sending qubits to Bob, who measures the qubits (Alice and Bob first appeared in a 1978 paper on public key cryptography, and have now become placeholders for nodes in a quantum network).
 Only for certain types of measurements will Bob get the same value that Alice encoded in the qubits.
 Alice and Bob can compare notes over a public channel to figure out what those measurements are, without actually sharing the qubit values.
 They can then use those private values to create a secret shared key to encrypt classical messages.
 Crucially, if an intruder were to intercept the qubits, Alice and Bob could detect the intrusion, discard the qubits and start over—theoretically continuing until no one is eavesdropping on the quantum channel.

-Alice and Bob Get Spooky
+Alice and BOB get Spooky

-Ideally, quantum networks will do more than QKD.
+Ideally quantum networks will do more than QKD.
 The next step would be to transfer quantum states directly between nodes.
 Whereas qubits encoded using a photon’s polarization can be sent over optical fibers (as is done with QKD), using such qubits to transfer large amounts of quantum information is problematic.
-Photons can get scattered or absorbed along the way, or may simply fail to register in a detector, making for an unreliable transmission channel.
+Photons can get scattered or absorbed along the way or may simply fail to register in a detector, making for an unreliable transmission channel.
 Fortunately, there is a more robust way to exchange quantum information—via the use of another property of quantum systems, called entanglement.

 When two particles or quantum systems interact, they can get entangled.
 Once entangled, both systems are described by a single quantum state, so measuring the state of one system instantly influences the state of the other, even if they are kilometers apart.
-Einstein called entanglement “spooky action at a distance,” and it is an invaluable resource for quantum networks.
+Albert Einstein called entanglement “spooky action at a distance,” and it is an invaluable resource for quantum networks.
 Imagine two network nodes, Alice and Bob, each made of some isolated bit of matter (the most obvious and reliable substrate for encoding and storing quantum states).
 Such “matter nodes” can become entangled with each other via a process that involves the exchange of entangled photons.

 Using entangled matter nodes, Alice can exploit her share of the entanglement to send an entire qubit to Bob, without actually transmitting a physical qubit, making the transfer foolproof and secure.
 The key here is that once entanglement is established between the nodes, the protocol to transfer qubits from Alice to Bob is robust and deterministic.

 For matter, Lanyon’s team used a so-called trapped ion—a single calcium ion confined to an optical cavity using electromagnetic fields.
-When manipulated with lasers, the ion ends up encoding a qubit as a superposition of two energy states, while also emitting a photon, with a qubit encoded in its polarization states.
+When manipulated with lasers, the ion ends up encoding a qubit as a superposition of two energy states while also emitting a photon, with a qubit encoded in its polarization states.
 The qubits in the ion and the photon are entangled.
 The task: to send this photon through an optical fiber while preserving the entanglement.

 The Innsbruck team then injected this photon into a 50-kilometer-long section of optical fiber.
 Once it reached the other end, they tested the ion and the photon to see if they were still entangled.
 They were.

-Meanwhile, Hanson’s team at Delft has demonstrated how to entangle a different type of matter node with a telecom-wavelength photon.
-They used a defect in diamond called a nitrogen-vacancy (NV) center.
+Meanwhile Hanson’s team at Delft has demonstrated how to entangle a different type of matter node with a telecom-wavelength photon.
+The researchers used a defect in diamond called a nitrogen-vacancy (NV) center.
 The defect arises when a nitrogen atom replaces a carbon atom in the gem’s crystalline structure, leaving a vacancy in the crystal lattice adjacent to the nitrogen atom.
 The team used lasers to manipulate the spin of one “free” electron in the diamond NV center, placing the electron in a superposition of spin states, thus encoding one qubit.
 The process also results in the emission of a photon.
 The photon is in a superposition of being emitted in one of two consecutive time slots.
-“The photon is always there, but in a superposition of being emitted early or late,” says Hanson.
+“The photon is always there, but in a superposition of being emitted early or late,” Hanson says.
 The qubit stored in the electron’s spin and the qubit stored in the photon’s presence or absence in the time slots are now entangled.

-So, in May, the Delft team reported a remedy similar to that developed by the Innsbruck team, also using nonlinear crystals and lasers to convert the photon to telecom wavelengths.
+So, in May 2019, the Delft team reported a remedy similar to that developed by the Innsbruck team, also using nonlinear crystals and lasers to convert the photon to telecom wavelengths.
 In this approach, the qubits encoded by the NV center and telecom-wavelength photon remained entangled, setting the stage for entanglement swapping between two diamond NV center nodes.

 Mix and Match: The Challenge Ahead

 The Innsbruck and Delft teams each worked with only one type of matter for storing and entangling qubits.
-But real-life quantum networks may use different types of materials in each node, depending on the exact task at hand—for example quantum computation or quantum sensing.
+But real-life quantum networks may use different types of materials in each node, depending on the exact task at hand—for example, quantum computation or quantum sensing.
 And quantum nodes, besides manipulating qubits, may also have to store them for brief periods, in so-called quantum memories.

-“It’s still not clear what’s going to be the right platform and the right protocol,” says Marcelli Grimau Puigibert, of the University of Basel in Switzerland.
+“It’s still not clear what’s going to be the right platform and the right protocol,” says Marcelli Grimau Puigibert, a photonics engineer at Austrian tech company ams OSRAM.
 “It’s always good to be able to connect different hybrid systems.”

 The photon wavelengths were also designed to cross-connect different transmission systems: optical fibers on one end (1,535 nm) and satellite communications on the other (794 nm).
 The latter is important because if quantum networks are to go intercontinental, entanglement will need to be distributed via satellites.
-In 2017, a team led by Jian-Wei Pan of the University of Science and Technology of China in Hefei used Micius, China’s quantum satellite, to distribute entanglement between ground stations on the Tibetan Plateau and southwest China.
+In 2017 a team led by Jian-Wei Pan of the University of Science and Technology of China in Hefei used Micius, China’s quantum satellite, to distribute entanglement between ground stations on the Tibetan Plateau and southwest China.